jayrmesa/randomNumbers/README.md

 ## About

  An app that generates a list of 10,000 numbers in random order each time it is run.
-Each number in the list is unique and be between 1 and 10,000
+Each number in the list is unique and be between 1 and 10,000.

 ### Application Functionality

 !["demo1"](public/docs/demo1.gif)

-User is able to enter min number and a max number and shuffle the numbers in random order upon clicking the button
+- User is able to enter min number and a max number and shuffle the numbers in random order upon clicking the button.
+- The App use [Fisher-Yates Shuffle](https://www.geeksforgeeks.org/shuffle-a-given-array-using-fisher-yates-shuffle-algorithm/) algorithm to ensure that each element has an equal chance of ending up in any position within the shuffled array, producing a truly random permutation.

 ### Extra Functionality

 !["demo2"](public/docs/demo2.gif)

-User is able download the result of shuffled numbers and saved in text file named as _`shuffled_numbers.txt`_.
+- User is able download the result of shuffled numbers and saved in text file named as _`shuffled_numbers.txt`_.

 ### Error Handles